• Menu

 Truth be told, there are currently no treatments that can fix the nerve damage that already occurred.
 Instead, doctors can prescribe medications that can relieve and manage symptoms, especially the pain.

-Amongst the conventional drugs used for the treatment of neuropathy symptoms are:
+Amongst the conventional drugs used for treatment of neuropathy symptoms are:

 Nortriptyline and newer serotonin-norepinephrine reuptake inhibitors such as duloxetine hydrochloride modulate pain by increasing the brain’s ability to inhibit incoming pain signals.